 Air duct sealing refers to the process in which the ducts’ joints are sealed to ensure they remain clean and closed, keeping contaminants out and heated and cooled air in.
 At Service Champions, an advanced air duct sealing method is used where ducts’ joints are sealed with cement mastic.

 Air duct sealing is recommended for all homes as it is vital in efficiently cooling and heating your air as well as protecting it from harmful or bothersome contaminants.

+Yes.
 Homes built within the last 40 years should take extra caution as the central air systems are different.
 These homes are called “tight homes” which were designed to conserve energy by keeping cold air out during the winter and hot air out during the summer.
 However, this weather-tight efficiency results in even worse indoor air pollution because of insufficient ventilation.

-Homes built between 1940 and late 1970s should take caution to the material used to build their home.
+Homes built between 1940 and the late 1970s should take caution to the material used to build their home.
 During this time, asbestos was a popular material in construction and home insulation.
 If your home was built between these times, there is a good chance your flue pipes have been built out of asbestos.
-Asbestos fall-out is prone to travel through air ducts and eventually, make its way into homes.
+The asbestos fall-out is prone to travel through air ducts and eventually, make its way into homes.
 This is a great danger given the health hazards of asbestos.
 It is highly recommended to replace these flue pipes or take measures to lessen hazards to protect your home’s indoor air quality.

 One of the things you can do to make your indoor air quality better is to invest in a stronger air filter.
 Air filters can be incredibly effective against dust, dander, and even viral particles in your home.